Tailus-UI/themer/packages/components/slider/README.md

 -   `track`: The Tailwindcss utility for the track of the slider component.
 -   `range`: The Tailwindcss utility for the range of the slider component.
 -   `thumb`: The Tailwindcss utility for the thumb of the slider component.

+## Customization

+**Note:** There is no customization available for the slider component theme at this time.